Max Muncy Player Props: Dodgers vs. Brewers

 Max Muncy At The Plate

-- Muncy leads Los Angeles with 22 hits and an OBP of .394 this season.
+- Muncy leads Los Angeles with an OBP of .376 this season while batting .209 with 28 walks and 23 runs scored.

-- Among qualified hitters in MLB action, he ranks 148th in batting average, 18th in on-base percentage, and seventh in slugging.
+- Among the qualifying batters in baseball, he ranks 155th in batting average, 34th in on-base percentage, and 17th in slugging.

-- Looking at the 31 games he has played this year, he's went deep in nine of them (29.0%), and in 9.2% of his trips to the dish.
+- He has hit a long ball in nine games this season (27.3%), leaving the park in 8.6% of his plate appearances.

-- Muncy has driven in a run in 13 games this year (41.9%), including five games with more than one RBI (16.1%).
+- Muncy has had an RBI in 14 games this year (42.4%), including five multi-RBI outings (15.2%).
 He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.